|University||Global Campus of Human Rights|

 - academic ability and background

-- professional/volunteer experience
+- relevant practical experience

 Applicants are required to hold a university degree of a high standard in a field relevant to human rights, including disciplines in Law, Social Sciences and Humanities, and must have a minimum of 180 ECTS (Bachelor/General Degree).